camerontech/inclinometer/README.md

 Connect the 3.3V output to AREF.
 This sets the maximum voltage to be expected when doing an analogRead.
 In our case that makes 3.3V = 1024.

+Connect the LCD to 5V, GND.
+Connect RX to pin 1 on the Arduino _after_ uploading your sketch.
+The LCD uses the same pin as the USB connector when uploading code so to avoid scrambling your LCD don't connect it until after your sketch is uploaded.

 ![layout](http://cannikin.github.com/arduino_inclinometer/inclinometer-layout.png?5)